Take in the Northern Territory's gorgeous scenery on a leisurely kayak or canoe trip down one of its scenic rivers.

 The most popular place for canoeing is the Katherine River, which flows through the Nitmiluk Gorge in the Nitmiluk National Park.
 Paddle slowly through forests of paperbark and pandanus and take in all its beauty, well away from civilisation.

 Tours usually head along the more secluded parts of the river that wind through bend after bend into the true wilderness.
 It's smooth paddling, but the occasional gentle rapid keeps things interesting.
-Drift past river banks lined with rocky escarpments, sandy beaches and attractive Melaleuca, as well as native fauna like wallabies and lake monitors.
+Drift past river banks lined with rocky escarpments, sandy beaches and attractive Melaleuca, as well as native fauna like wallabies and lace monitors.

 There are hundreds of bird species in the area including eagles, kookaburras and cockatoos.
 Also keep your eyes peeled for the occasional small freshwater croc, which are harmless.